MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/bulk-actions-for-an-entire-player-segment.md

 ## What’s next

 This tutorial has introduced you to the steps involved in performing an action for every **Player** in a **Segment**, but there’s a lot more you can do with **Tasks**.

-Here are a few ideas for other things you can try.
+Here are a few ideas for other things you can try...

 ### Schedule your Tasks